lucemans/show/icann75/slides.md

 </div>

 <!--
-ENS simply stores the name of the domain, and what public key, (or address if you will) is the current manager, and where it can go to fetch more info about the domain.
+ENS simply stores the name of the domain, and what public key, (or address if you will) is the current manager,

+As well as reverse lookup, so you can feed it an address and it will spit out the name.

+and where it can go to fetch more info about the domain.

+things like avatar, banner, bio, phone number, or other ways to reach out.
 -->

 ---